Chambras/azure-terraform-AKS/README.md

 It is assumed that you have azure CLI and Terraform installed and configured.
 More information on this topic [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure).
 I recommend using a Service Principal with a certificate.

+It also assumes you have _`kubectl`_ installed and configured.
+More information on this topic [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+It is recommended to have helm installed as well.
+You can find more information [here](https://helm.sh/docs/intro/install/).

 ### versions

-* Terraform =>0.12.16
+- Terraform >= 0.14.6
-* Azure provider 1.37.0
+- Azure provider 2.47.0
+- Helm Provider 2.0.2
+- Kubernetes Provider 2.0.2
-* Azure CLI 2.0.77
+- Azure CLI 2.19.1
+- helm >= 3.0.0
+- kubectl >= 1.18.15

 ### Service Principal

-AKS also requires a sesrvice principal in order to manage the cluster.
-It is assumed that you already have a Service Principal already created and you can configure those using `kubernetes_client_id` and `kubernetes_client_secret` located in _`variables.tf`_.
+This demo has been updated to use a _`SystemAssigned`_ identity, but AKS also gives you the option to use a service principal in order to manage the cluster.
+It is assumed that you already have a Service Principal already created and you can configure it using `kubernetes_client_id` and `kubernetes_client_secret` located in _`variables.tf`_.

 You can create a Service Principal using the following command